Yumli2/firmware_robot/README.md

 ## Running the basic test

-To run the basic code (hello world), simply upload the code to the robot using USB, and press the button A (seccond from riht to left looking the robot frontal).
-The Turrai robot will draw a 10 x 10 cm suqare, then will position inside of it.
+To run the basic code (hello world), simply upload the code to the robot using USB, and press the button E (second from right to left looking the robot frontal).
+The Decabot robot will draw a 10 x 10 cm suqare with a circle inside, then will position inside of it.

 ### Break down into end to end tests